by Mike Retzlaff

 Make a Yeast Starter

 Smack packs are great but what if the yeast culture you want doesn’t come from Wyeast?
 What if that yeast has been stored in the fridge for a little longer than optimal?
 Just mixing a slurry of DME and yeast in a jar and giving it a shake once or twice a day may not provide a really healthy starter.
 I couldn’t imagine the difference that a stir plate starter can make until I got one for myself and put it to work.
-There’s a great article in the 9/2019 issue of the HopLine which guides you through the construction and use of a stir plate or you can buy one from a homebrew supply house.
+There’s a great article in the 9/2019 issue of the HopLine which guides you through the construction and use of a stir plate (also found in the DIY section on this site) or you can buy one from a homebrew supply house.
 Even Amazon has a variety of models starting at under $40.

 Control Ferment Temperature

 I started out fermenting in the garage where Mother Nature had complete control over the temperature.
 That worked just fine for about 3 or 4 weeks of the year.
 I began fermenting in the house, moving the fermenter to a cooler or warmer place, but that wasn’t really ideal either.

 I tried draping a wet towel over the carboy and used natural evaporation as my chilling device.
 It actually works if there isn’t much of a temp differential but, again, I had to use the coolest part of the house and keep the fermenter in a drip pan to avoid the anguish and expense of divorce.

 The next step was to add a thermostat to an old refrigerator out in the garage.
 The fridge was only large enough to handle one fermenter at a time.
 When it finally crapped out, I was stuck trying to figure out my next move.